djblackett/asteroids/README.md

 ## play

-if you have pygame installed, then just run main.py and it should work.
-If you are running it in an IDE such as VSCode,
+If you have pygame installed, just run main.py, and it should work.
+If you are running it in an IDE such as VSCode, it might be expecting there to be a `src/` before the filename in the relative path.
+In this case, change the `src` variable at the top of `main.py` to equal `"src/"`